Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Abstract

 \section{Abstract}

-An elegant realization of a quantum thermal machine is analyzed, where a two level system is embedded in an environment (reservoir) whose spectrum possesses bandgaps.
-The transition frequency of the system is periodically modulated so as to be in alternating spectral overlap with hot or cold reservoirs whose spectra are disjunct.
-Approximate and fully exact treatments supported by analytical considerations yield a complete characterization of this thermal machine operating in the deep quantum domain is provided.
-Strong correlations between work medium and reservoir and even between reservoirs emerge.
-They give rise to a rich pattern in the respective heat currents, power outputs and efficiencies from side-band resonances for slow to moderate driving frequencies with reservoirs still close to equilibrium to collective nonlinear resonances appearing for fast driving with reservoirs pushed to non-equilibrium.
+A minimal model of a quantum thermal machine is analyzed, where a driven two level working medium (WM) is embedded in an environment (reservoir) whose spectrum possesses bandgaps.
+The transition frequency of the WM is periodically modulated so as to be in alternating spectral overlap with hot or cold reservoirs whose spectra are separated by a bandgap.
+Approximate and exact treatments supported by analytical considerations yield a complete characterization of this thermal machine in the deep quantum domain.
+For slow to moderate modulation, the spectral response of the reservoirs is close to equilibrium, exhibiting sideband (Floquet) resonances in the heat currents and power output.
+In contrast, for faster modulation, strong-coupling and non-Markovian features give rise to correlations between the WM and the reservoirs and between the two reservoirs.
+Power boost of strictly quantum origin (“quantum advantage”) is then found for both continuous and segmental fast modulation that leads to the anti-Zeno effect of enhanced spectral reservoir response.
+Such features cannot be captured by standard Markovian treatments.